Close Menu

 Unlike wheat, barley, and rye, which contain gluten proteins that can trigger adverse reactions in sensitive individuals, proso millet provides a safe alternative.

-It’s packed with essential nutrients like fiber, protein, and antioxidants, offering numerous health benefits without the digestive issues associated with gluten.
+They are packed with essential nutrients like fiber, protein, and antioxidants, offering numerous health benefits without the digestive issues associated with gluten.

 Incorporating proso millet into a gluten-free diet can enhance nutritional diversity while maintaining digestive health.